Withdrawal from NATO: United States

+The National Defense Authorization Act for Fiscal Year 2024, enacted on 22 December 2023, prohibits the President from unilaterally withdrawing from NATO without approval of a two-thirds Senate majority or an act of Congress and further prohibited the use of federal funds to withdraw if neither of those two requirements were met.
+The bill provision came amidst then-presidential candidate Donald Trump's mixed messages on NATO.
+However, it is unclear whether the law can legally stop the President from unilaterally withdrawing, because of constitutional authority that the President has regarding foreign policy.

-In December 2024, president-elect Donald Trump suggested that he might support withdrawal from NATO in light of low defense spending by America's European allies.
+In December 2024, president-elect Donald Trump suggested that he might support withdrawal from NATO in light of perceived low defense spending by America's European allies.
 This sentiment was later echoed more strongly by his senior advisor, Elon Musk, who expressed that the United States should leave both the United Nations and NATO in March 2025.
 In 2024 and 2025, the Pew Research Center reported that support for NATO membership had declined among Republican voters in light of the Russian invasion of Ukraine.
 As of February 2025, 51% of Republican or Republican-leaning voters believe that the United States does not benefit from NATO membership, in contrast to 17% of Democratic or Democratic-leaning voters.

+In early April 2026, President Trump called NATO a "paper tiger" and again floated U.S. withdrawal from the alliance in light of NATO countries' refusal to directly participate in the Iran war by aiding in the reopening of the Strait of Hormuz.
+Countries such as France did not consider this a warranted action for offensive missions.
+At the 2026 Ankara NATO summit in July however, Trump said that the United States would not withdraw from NATO.

 Former overseas territories and dependencies of NATO member states

 At the time of the establishment of the North Atlantic Treaty in 1949, many parts of the world were either overseas or dependent territories of countries such as France and the United Kingdom.
 As such, these regions, which are today independent states such as Algeria and Malta, were then part of NATO.
 However, the treaty limits involvement to no lower than the Atlantic region of Tropic of Cancer, and thus de facto limits membership to those in North America and Europe as stated in Articles V & VI.
 This means that once those overseas territories gained independence, those outside that area could not rejoin as full members.